Curacao

 One of the coolest things to do in Daaibooi Beach is hiking.
 You can follow a small trail on the left side of the cliff.

-It will lead you up to the most amazing viewpoints, from there you can see the beach and all the way over to Playa Porto Mari.
+It will lead you up to the most amazing viewpoints; from there you can see the beach and all the way over to Playa Porto Mari.
 It is one of the most instagrammable places in Curacao.

 Make sure to wear good shoes (we did it in flip-flops and hurt ourselves).
 It is a pretty short hike, but you can explore more along the cliffside if you want.

-🌴 Daaibooi Beach Curacao
+Is Daaibooi Beach Kid-Friendly?

 Conclusion: Daaibooi Beach Curacao